 - Visually enhanced public speaking

 We’re also one of the few programs to offer three distinct dual-degree options in curatorial practice, fine arts, or writing.
-This gives many of our graduates a competitive edge because it empowers them to become producers of visual culture as well.
+The skills students build during a dual degree give them a competitive edge, enabling them to discuss and write about creative work more powerfully.

 Broaden your artistic and professional networks

 Graduate students sharpen their critical thinking and presentation skills by learning from the brightest minds in the field.
 We have two unique programs that foster open dialogue:

 The VCS Forum, which convenes throughout the semester, gives students the opportunity to engage with leaders across a range of creative and scholarly fields, including visual studies, literary criticism, cultural studies, film, curatorial practice, and design.

 Queer Conversations in Culture and the Arts, an ongoing collaboration between our program, the Queer Cultural Center, and UC Berkeley’s College of Environmental Design, brings locally and nationally renowned figures to campus for a series of conversations around LGBTQI topics.